trubadur-app/trubadur/README.md

 ## Report a bug

 Found a bug?
 You can report it to the developers of the Trubadur application by going to [this page](https://github.com/trubadur-app/trubadur/issues) and creating a new issue.
 Please check first if the bug has already been reported before.
-If it hasn't been reported before, create a new issue and add the label "bug".
+If it hasn't been reported before, create a new issue and add the label **bug**.
 Describe the bug you found in detail with:

 1. What you did in the application that led to the bug
 2. What you experienced (i.e. describe the bug itself)